jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/nodeAndPackages/npm/npm.md

 $ npm i
 ```

-Whether the change was one or more additions or deletions, is irrelevant, as npm will delete any packages no longer represented in the `package.json`, as well as install the ones not yet installed.
+Whether the change was one or more additions or deletions, is irrelevant, as npm will delete any packages no longer represented in the `package.json`, as well as install the ones not yet installed (<a href="/node-and-packages/package.json-and-node_modules">node_modules</a>).